jenpennen/jennycho/src/content/blog/securing-and-scaling-identity-management.md

 To combat these existng issues, Anish and I provided a demo to DFG founder Mary Zhu on the promising potential of a modern identity and access management solution that can be integrated with many services used at DFG.
-In this demo, we used Penpot as an example application that can be integrated with Keycloak.
+We used Penpot as an example application that can be integrated with Keycloak.
 The purpose of the demo was twofold: